Risk Management

 • Establishment of the Corporate Code of Ethics and Conduct

-• Establishment of rules and internal systems in order to properly respond to various laws and regulations
+• Establishment of the rules and internal systems in order to properly respond to various laws and regulations

-• Establishment of compliance programs for the Antimonopoly Act and code of conduct, and continuing implementation of measures to prevent recurrence of violations of the Antimonopoly Act
+• Establishment of the compliance programs for the Antimonopoly Act and code of conduct, and continuing implementation of measures to prevent recurrence of violations of the Antimonopoly Act

 • Raising of awareness through internal media (internal newsletter, legal news, etc.)